ekausch-ou/CSI-2999-Pixel-Pursuit/readme.md

 # Pixel Pursuit

+Pixel Pursuit is a web-based, arcade-style gaming platform that brings together a collection of engaging mini-games in one accessible online space.
+It offers a variety of browser-playable games where players can earn achievements, track their performance, and compete through high scores, leaderboards, and user profiles.
+The platform is fully web-based and includes mini-games with diverse mechanics, integrated achievement and scoring systems, and user management features such as authentication and profiles.
+Pixel Pursuit is designed for gamers who enjoy casual yet competitive experiences, especially those drawn to quick, replayable games and motivated by progression, achievements, and leaderboard rankings.

 ## Setup & Installation

 The best practice for working with this project is to use a Python virtual environment (venv) so that dependencies are isolated from your system Python.